iqss-research/readme-software/README.md

 This dataset is comprised of 1,676 documents coded into 6 mutually exclusive categories (`TRUTH`).

 The first task is to convert the raw text for each document (`TEXT`) into a document-feature matrix using the word vector summaries; to load the word vector summaries into a table we use the `undergrad()` function (named in honor of those who have do so much coding by hand!).

-By default, the package will download a default dictionary of word vectors from the Stanford GloVe project into using the `download_wordvecs()` function.
+Prior to using `undergrad()` it is necessary to obtain a word vector dictionary that maps text tokens to a vector representation.
+We recommend using an off-the-shelf pre-trained word vector set based on a well-known language corpus.
+We include a function, `download_wordvecs()`, which when run will download our suggested default - a Stanford GloVe: 'Global Vectors for Word Representation' pre-trained dataset - to the directory in which `readme` is installed.

-The `undergrad()` function then takes as input the raw document texts and the word vector dictionary and returns a set of feature summaries for each document in the dataset. `cleanme()` pre-processes the text.
-Setting `wordVecs` to `NULL` will cause the function to search for the default word vector file called `glove.6B.200d.txt` in the `readme` installation directory.
+The `undergrad()` function takes as input the raw document texts and the word vector dictionary and returns a set of feature summaries for each document in the dataset. `cleanme()` pre-processes the text.
+Setting `wordVecs` to `NULL` will cause the function to search for the default word vector file called `glove.6B.200d.txt` in the `readme` installation directory (which is the default file downloaded by `download_wordvecs()`.
 If this file is found, it will read it directly and use it as the word vector dictionary.

 ```
 ## Generate a word vector summary for each document